-These dogs tend to be smart and stubborn, knowing how to get what they want when they want it.
+Rat Terriers tend to be intelligent and stubborn, knowing how to get what they want when they want it.
 They are also considered good family pets due to their energy and compatibility with children.
 They are playful and require a lot of exercise.

-Consult with your veterinarian if you have any questions about your dog’s weight or diet.
+- Consult your veterinarian if you have questions about your dog’s weight or diet.

-During the seasonal shedding, he needs a brush with a rubber brush to remove loose hair.
+- During the seasonal shedding, brush your Rat terrier with a rubber brush to remove loose hair.

-His short coat is easy to maintain: a weekly brushing and a bath once a month should be enough to keep the coat in good condition.
+- His short coat is easy to maintain: a weekly brushing and a bath once a month should be enough to keep the fur in good condition.

-The Rat Terrier is generally a healthy dog.
-However, the Canine Health Information Center (CHIC) recommends to test the dog for patellar luxation, heart abnormalities, pancreatic problems, and hip dysplasia.
+- The Rat Terrier is generally a healthy breed.
+However, the Canine Health Information Center (CHIC) recommends that Rat Terriers need a test for patellar luxation, heart abnormalities, pancreatic problems, and hip dysplasia.

-The average lifespan is 12 to 18 years.
+- The average lifespan of a Rat Terrier is 16 to 19 years.

 Like most active and intelligent dog breeds, Rat Terriers are playful and require moderate exercise to burn off excess energy.

-The Rat Terrier is a dog of many breeds, including the smooth Fox terrier, the now-extinct Old English white terrier, Manchester terrier, Bull terrier, Whippet, Italian Greyhound, and Beagle.
+The Rat Terrier is a dog of many breeds, including the Smooth Fox Terrier, the now-extinct Old English White Terrier, the Manchester terrier, the Bull Terrier, the Whippet, the Italian Greyhound, and the Beagle.